 Almost every time I have made a hasty judgment, I have found my discernment was wrong.
 I found myself feeling quite foolish when I learned what had happened was not what I thought had occurred.
 Proverbs 18:13 reminds us that our judgments, without having full details of what transpired, will make us feel foolish: "He that answereth a matter before he heareth it, it is folly and shame unto him."

-We need to hear both sides of the story before gun" "jumping the in understanding an event.
+We need to hear both sides of the story before "jumping the gun" in understanding an event.

-"Doth our law judge any man, before it hear him, and Know what he doeth?"
-John 7:51 not always what they appear.
+Many of us have quickly learned that situations are not always what they appear.
 Here are several biblical instances where quick scrutiny of a situation would most likely lead to a wrong judgment: